pvaldeshernandez/synthetic-brain-ages/README.md

 (steps 2 and 3 can be interchangeable depending on what strategy is adopted)

 ### Install dependencies
-To execute the [Workflow](https://github.com/pvaldeshernandez/Multimodal_DeepBrainNet_Clinical_BrainAge_Training/blob/main/README.md#run-the-workflow), you will need to install all of the Python libraries that are required.
+To [run the workflow](https://github.com/pvaldeshernandez/Multimodal_DeepBrainNet_Clinical_BrainAge_Training/blob/main/README.md#run-the-workflow), you will need to install all of the Python libraries that are required.

 The easiest way to install the requirements is with Conda.
 ```